TheRoy666/NeuroSim/README.md

 # NeuroSim
-A Computational Framework for Finite Horizon Network Control/ In Silico Model from Brain Stimulation
+A Computational Framework for Finite Horizon Network Control/ In Silico Model for Brain Stimulation